 West Nias Regency is one of the smaller districts on Nias and it is located on the central west-coast of the island.
+In the Nias language this region is known as Tanö Aekhula – the land where the sun sets.
 Most of West Nias consists of forest clad mountains and valleys but it also includes a beautiful coast line.
 More importantly for visitors, it includes the Hinakos, a group of eight islands off the western tip of Nias.
 Asu Island in the Hinakos is one of the highlights of Nias, and after Sorake and Telo Islands it is the most popular destinations for foreign visitors.
 Due to this West Nias receives a small but steady stream of tourists, but the vast majority of them just travel through the district on their way to Asu.
 Until recently this was quite understandable as the roads in this district were very bad and there was no place to stay.
 But in the last couple of years there has been huge improvement.
 There is now a hotel in the district center and roads have improved a lot.
 West Nias is still pretty rough and largely unexplored, but at least now there is somewhere to stay.
 In the next few years this remote part of Nias will no doubt be explored by adventurous travellers.

 Hinakos is a group of islands off the west-coast of Nias.
 Like many of the small islands around Nias they come pretty close to the post card depiction of paradise with white sandy beaches, swaying palm trees and crystal-clear turquoise water.
 As if this wasn’t enough there is world-class surfing, beautiful coral reefs and great deep sea fishing.
 For this reason Hinakos and in particular Asu Island is the main reason people come to West Nias.